mullise147/VisionVanguards/README.md

 A: No, an account is required to access the full features of the karaoke app, including saving performances and tracking scores.

 ### Q: Can I change my username?
-A: Yes, you can update your username in the account settings section after logging in.
+A: No, at this moment you cannot update your username but we are working on it and it will be available soon!

 ### Q: How often is the leaderboard updated?
 A: The leaderboard is updated in real-time to reflect the latest performances and scores.